By 2022, the projections are that employment opportunities for optometrists will grow 24% due to the aging of the baby boomers.

 Commercial Liability Insurance

 Commercial liability insurance will protect you if anyone hurts themselves on your premises.
 It will pay court costs and damages as well as paying medical costs for the injured party.

 Employment Practices Liability Insurance

 If you have employees, you need to be covered by employment practices insurance.
-Employment practices is usually bought as an endorsement.
+Employment practices are usually bought as an endorsement.

 Employment practices liability coverage will cover you in the event that there is a claim which is an employment practices case.
 Those cases include discrimination, sexual harassment, wrongful termination or whistleblower retaliation.

 Remember: even the most careful, thorough person can be sued for employment practices.